 'You can have anything you want as long you help others get what they want’- Zig Ziglar

 Whilst others have dreams of buying yachts and helicopters mine are more humble.

-Help more people, provide more people that live in the third world, and perhaps otherwise would have lived in extreme poverty, a livelihood by employing them.
 Buy my mum, who has always struggled with rent, a house, open a school and an orphanage in a third world country and help out more charities that are dear to my heart.
 WaterAid, Cancer Research, Human Relief Foundation and others.